UnboundRiver/ML-Supercluster-Enhanced/Supercluster/Structures/KDTree/README.md

 * **There is no delete method.** If you want to change the tree, rebuild it.
 Many KD-Tree implementations simply rebuild the tree to "balance" the tree after deletion.
 This is because balancing a KD-Tree is much more complicated than AVL or Red-Black trees.
-There do exist adaptive KD-Trees which auto-balance, look it up if you
+There do exist adaptive KD-Trees which auto-balance, look it up if you need one.
+* **There is no node object used in the KDTree class.** but there is a **NodeNavigator** class which all